russell0627/games_for_bored_people/assets/quizzez/text/dinosaur_taxonomy.md

 - Triceratops prorsus
 Species are almost always very similar to the others in the Genus.
 The different species do have some difference in features.
 The differences are sometimes very minor like a difference in horn length, size, or shape.
 Tyrannosaurus however, only had one species.
 There was a debate between paleontologists about whether specimens found would split the genus into 2 species.
-It ended up being decided that the geunus Tyrannosaurus only had one species.
+It ended up being decided that the genus Tyrannosaurus only had one species.